barishazar3431/connect-four-game/README.md

 You can find the details of the project under Project Files folder.

 ## Usage
 This is a Connect 4 game AI implementation using minimax function and three different evaluation heuristics to be used in minimax.
-You can play human vs human, human vs ai and ai vs ai.
-And you can alter the number of plies, the AI players search and you can change their evaluation heuristics.
+You can play human vs human, human vs AI and AI vs AI.
+You can adjust the number of plies of the AI players (depth of minimax) and the evaluation heuristic they use.

 It has a 7x8 game board unlike the standard Connect Four game, but you can just change the initialBoard array at index.js to have the board with the dimensions you need.